spindle-doctor/arch/README.md

 line.
 It isn't a script but more a checklist to be used with the shell during install.

-##### This was written specifically for my system at the time:
+##### This has been updated for my current system:
-HP Compaq dc7800 Small Form Factor PC
-Intel Core 2 Duo E6850 processor
-4GB DDR2 SDRAM
-MSi NVIDIA GT 710 2GB PCIe
-128GB SSD SATA
+Lenovo M75q-1 Desktop (ThinkCentre) - Type 11A4
+AMD Ryzen 5 PRO 3400GE processor
+32GB DDR4 2666MHzSDRAM
+Integrated AMD Radeon Vega graphics
+512GB SSD PCIe M.2
-Always wired 100Mbps internet
+Wireless internet

 ##### Reasons for some of the install decisions:
-* BIOS/MBR - limited by non-UEFI hardware, chose simplest option
-* steam - most played game was Rocket League
-* closed source video driver - I just wanted my games to run
 * ext4 - it's the accepted standard
-* swap partition - simplest vs. swapfile or no swap
-* xorg - couldn't get wayland to work
+* swap file - I wanted low swappiness for my NVMe
 * [lxqt](https://lxqt.org/) - fast, simple, looked good

-Following the script/checklist, I could have a working windowed desktop starting from a unformatted hard drive in about 45 minutes.

 #### INSTALL INSTRUCTIONS:

 1. Set hardware clock to GMT
-2. Create arch linux boot media
+2. Create arch linux boot media or net boot
-3. Create disk partitions:
-   - 40G `type 83h /dev/sda1 /`
-   - 4G `type 82h /dev/sda2 swap`
-   - 80G `type 83h /dev/sda3 /home`
+3. Create/reuse EFI partion and root partition
 4. Boot to arch install media
 5. A command can then be used to get this file—
  `curl https://raw.githubusercontent.com/spindle-doctor/arch/master/notes`